 A bike that tames the road, offers up grand control and will possibly give Specialized-sponsored riders another shot at glory while delivering a safer, more secure ride to consumers. bicycling.com

-The concept of making a bike compliant, so that it rolls easier over rough surfaces and reduces rider fatigue is nothing new.
-However, what is new is the way that Specialized have achieved this.
-The Future Shock cartridge sits inside the head tube and offers 20mm of travel between the frame and handlebars.
+The concept of making a bike compliant, so that it rolls easier over rough surfaces and reduces rider fatigue, is nothing new.
+What is new however is way that Specialized have achieved this.
+The Future Shock cartridge sits in the headtube and offers 20mm of travel between the frame and handlebars.
 This means that the bike moves towards the rider to absorb bumps on the road and maintain traction.
 As well as making the ride incredibly smooth, this design means that the wheels are still directly connected stiffly together in the frame, so the handling is also far more predictable.

-Fitted with disc brakes, the Roubaix offers improved all-weather stopping control thanks to disc brakes on all models.
-5 of the 6 models are specced with Shimano hydraulics which offer powerful control with a great feel.
-You get the very impressive SRAM Red or Dura-Ace hydraulic discs at the top of the range, while the Elite uses Tektro Spyre mechanical discs that are more than capable but lack some of the feel of hydraulics.
+With disc brakes, all Roubaix’s offer improved all-weather stopping control.
+Most models are spec’d with Shimano hydraulics which offer powerful control with a great feel.
+You get the very impressive SRAM Red or Dura-Ace hydraulic discs at the top of the range, while the entry level Roubaix’s use Tektro Spyre mechanical discs that are reliable, but lack the smooth feel of hydraulics.

 When climbing, the Roubaix feels as balanced and capable as the Tarmac, helped in no doubt by the latest Roval wheels.
 Bike Radar

-Built to take the rough with the smooth, the 2017 Roubaix features slightly wider 26mm tyres, with wheels that can take on rough terrain without slowing you down on the climbs.
-Both the S-Works and the Pro feature Roval CL or CLX wheels, with carbon rims for the ultimate in robust, lightweight performance (with the Pro sporting Roval CL wheels).
-The Expert model rolls on high quality DT Swiss R460 disc wheels while you get the unflashy but functional Axis Elite Discs on the entry level Elite.
+Built to take the rough with the smooth the Roubaix features slightly wider 26mm tyres, with wheels that can take a hammering without slowing you down on the climbs.
+Both the S-Works and the Pro feature Roval CL or CLX wheels, with carbon rims for the ultimate in robust, lightweight performance.
+The Expert and comp roll on Roval SLX wheels while the Elite gets DT Swiss R470 disc wheels.
+You get the unflashy but functional Axis Elite Discs on the entry level Roubaix.

-All of the wheels are shod with Specialized Turbo tyres that are fast, lightweight and tough.
+All the wheels are shod with Specialized Turbo or Espoir tyres that are fast, lightweight and tough.
 The 28mm tyre width (26mm on the S-Works) offers a little more cushioning while the GRIPTON compound on the Pro and S-Works combines low rolling resistance with excellent grip levels.

-Great for sportives and endurance road bike races, Specialized's Roubaix isn’t restricted to gruelling rides over cobbled roads and offers benefits to all cyclists looking for a smoother ride without sacrificing speed.
-The Future Shock and drop clamp compliance systems smooth the road so well, without losing any pedalling efficiency.
-There aren't many riders that won’t appreciate the benefits that the Roubaix offers.
+Great for sportives and endurance road bike races, the Roubaix isn’t restricted to gruelling rides over cobbled roads and offers benefits to all cyclists looking for a smoother ride without sacrificing speed.
+The Future Shock and drop clamp compliance systems smooth the road so well, without losing any efficiency, that there are not many riders that won’t appreciate the benefits that the Roubaix offers.

-While the movement under the bars may seem a little odd at first, you'll soon realise there are great benefits.
-You get a bike which is stiff and efficient with predictably good handling, great traction and of course, a bit of added comfort.
+While the movement under the bars may seem a little strange at first you will soon realise that there are great benefits to having a bike that is stiff and efficient, with predictably good handling, while still offering great traction and of course a bit of added comfort.